Ackerson Meadow Restoration Project

 Overview

 Ackerson Meadow is one of the largest mid-elevation meadows in the Sierra Nevada, and the largest in Yosemite National Park.
 It is an ecologically and regionally critical wildlife corridor and the scenic meadow is an important habitat for the State endangered great grey owl and little willow flycatcher, as well as a suite of additional at-risk wildlife species.
 It was purchased from private ownership in 2016 and donated to Yosemite by a coalition including the Trust for Public Lands, National Park Trust, Yosemite Conservancy, and American Rivers.
-A large erosion gully network, up to 3 miles long 14 feet deep and 100 feet wide, has drained 90 acres of wetlands in the meadow complex and is actively eroding an additional 100 acres of remaining wetlands and wet meadow habitat.
-The gully network is a result of over a century of landscape manipulation including domestic water diversion, farming, ranching, and timber harvest.
-Yosemite National Park and Stanislaus National Forest have partnered with American Rivers and Yosemite Conservancy to implement actions that reduce erosion and restore wetland functionality at Ackerson Meadow.
-Additional goals of the project include:
+A large erosion gully network, up to 2 miles long, 14 feet deep, and 100 feet wide, has drained 90 acres of wetlands in the meadow and was actively eroding an additional 100 acres of remaining wetlands and wet meadow habitat.
+The gully network was a result of over a century of landscape manipulation including domestic water diversion, farming, ranching, and timber harvest.
+Yosemite National Park and Stanislaus National Forest partnered with American Rivers and Yosemite Conservancy to implement actions that reduce erosion and restore wetland functionality at Ackerson Meadow.
+Additional goals of the project were to:

 • Protect existing intact wetlands from advancing gullies and headcuts, and re-establish hydrologic processes and conditions characterized by sheet flow and shallow dispersed swales.